AliyaValieva/searchEngine/README.md

 	Python 3.9

 DESCRIPTION:
 	The project consists of two parts, Indexer.py and SearchEngine.py.
+	Once you run SearchEngine.py, there should appear your constructed inverted index: DOCINDEX.db

 	The Indexer.py includes lemmatizing words,  calculating the TF-IDF score and handling HTML parsers.
 SearchEngine.py is the main module to run,  it connects to the querying index database and retrieve 20 URLS for each query

 	Collecting statistics through tools including sql and sqlite.